 The first house on Andhra Pradesh is the Ikkat House, a residence for weavers.
 It has a courtyard in the middle.
 There is a side entrance that leads straight to the garden area.
 This is taken from Nalgonda district in Telangana state.
 Telangana was once a part of the undivided Andhra Pradesh before becoming a separate state in 2014.

 We have another model house seen in the Coastal Andhra region.
 This was built using mud with thatched roofs.
-The houses are round-shaped to battle the fury of cyclones.
+The houses are round-shaped to withstand the fury of cyclones.

 3. Varija Art Gallery

 Varija Art Gallery is a prominent venue for various events.
 Exhibitions showcasing arts, painting, culture and books happen from time to time.
 The architecture of the building is contemporary and European in design.

 4. Tamil Nadu Houses